Ten-code: In popular culture

-Ten-codes, especially "10-4" (meaning "understood") first reached public recognition in the mid- to late-1950s through the popular television series Highway Patrol, with Broderick Crawford.
-Crawford would reach into his patrol car to use the microphone to answer a call and precede his response with "10-4".
+Ten-codes, especially "10-4" (meaning "understood") first reached public recognition in the mid- to late-1950s through the television series Highway Patrol, with Broderick Crawford.

 Ten-codes were adapted for use by CB radio enthusiasts.
 C. W. McCall's hit song "Convoy" (1975), depicting conversation among CB-communicating truckers, put phrases like "10-4" and "what's your twenty?"
 (10-20 for "where are you?") into common use in American English.

-The movie Convoy (1978), loosely based on McCall's song, further entrenched ten-codes in casual conversation.
+The movie Convoy (1978), loosely based on McCall's song, further entrenched ten-codes in casual conversation, as did the movie Smokey and the Bandit.

-The ten-codes used by the New York Police Department have returned to public attention thanks to the popularity of the television series Blue Bloods.
-However, the ten-codes used by the NYPD are not the same as those used in the APCO system.
-For example, in the NYPD system, Code 10-13 means "Officer needs help," whereas in the APCO system "Officer needs help" is Code 10-33.

 The New Zealand reality television show Ten 7 Aotearoa (formerly Police Ten 7) takes its name from the New Zealand Police ten-code 10-7, which means "Unit has arrived at job".

-The syndicated internet radio countdown program "What's your Twenty" is named after the code for location.

-Police officer retirement
+Police officer retirement (North America)

 Often when an officer retires, a call to dispatch is made.
 The officer gives a 10-7 code (Out of service) and then a 10-42 code (ending tour of duty).